Planet Terror

 Planet Terror is a 2007 American action zombie comedy film written and directed by Robert Rodriguez.
 Set in Texas, the film follows the survivors of a biochemical outbreak as they battle zombie-like creatures and a rogue military unit.
 It stars Rose McGowan, Freddy Rodriguez, Michael Biehn, Jeff Fahey, Josh Brolin, and Marley Shelton.

-The film was originally released theatrically as part of Grindhouse, a double feature that combined Planet Terror with Quentin Tarantino's Death Proof.
+The film was originally released theatrically by Dimension Films on April 6, 2007, as part of Grindhouse, a double feature that combined Planet Terror with Quentin Tarantino's Death Proof.
 After Grindhouse underperformed at the domestic box office, Planet Terror was released as a standalone feature in other countries and on home media.
 It received positive reviews, with most critics considering it the superior of Grindhouses two films.

 Plot

 In rural Texas, go-go dancer Cherry Darling runs into her mysterious ex-boyfriend El Wray at the Bone Shack, a restaurant owned by brothers J.T. and Sheriff Hague.
 Meanwhile, the demented Lt.
 Muldoon and his men make a transaction with chemical engineer Abby for mass quantities of DC2, a deadly biochemical agent.
-When Muldoon learns that Abby has an extra supply, he attempts to take Abby hostage, causing him to release the gas into the air, mutating most of the town's residents into deformed zombies.
+When Muldoon learns that Abby has an extra supply, he attempts to take Abby hostage, causing him to release the gas into the air, mutating most of the town's residents into deformed zombie-like creatures.
 The infected townspeople are treated at a local hospital by Dr. William Block and his bisexual anesthesiologist wife, Dakota, who is abused by him.

 Random attacks begin along the highway, causing El Wray and Cherry to crash.
 In the aftermath, several zombies tear off Cherry's right leg.
 At the hospital is Tammy, the former lover of Dakota, who Block recognizes.
 Upon realizing Dakota was about to leave him for Tammy, he stabs Dakota's hands with her anesthetic syringe needles repeatedly, rendering them useless, before locking her in a supply closet.

 El Wray is detained by Sheriff Hague based on past encounters between the two.
 As the patients mutate, El Wray leaves the station and arrives at the hospital, attaching a wooden table leg to Cherry's stump.
 As El Wray and Cherry fight their way out of the hospital, Dakota manages to escape in her car.
 Meanwhile, Block becomes infected along with others, while Cherry and El Wray take refuge at the Bone Shack.

 Dakota retrieves her son Tony and takes him to her estranged father, Texas Ranger Earl McGraw.
 Tony accidentally shoots himself while waiting in the car.
 (Following a "missing reel" segment) Dakota, Earl, Cherry's former boss Skip, and Tony's crazed babysitter twins arrive at the Bone Shack.
 With Hague badly injured, the group decides to flee to the Mexican border, before being stopped by a large mass of zombies.
 Muldoon's men arrive, killing the zombies before arresting the group.
 Abby tells them that the soldiers are stealing the gas supply because they are infected and constant inhalation of the gas delays mutation.
 They also learn that some of the population is immune, hinting at the possibility of a cure.